 The "L" board has one screwed and glued joint.
 The glued joint should be considered "suspect".
 Remove the few screws, then try to break it Not really try, but if the glue joint is defective, a light "rap" on both ends should prove or disprove the soundness of it.

 Note 2.
-Since the above treatise was written some thirty years ago, it is not considered advisable (by this author) to use Neatsfoot oil on the pouches.
+Since the above treatise was written some forty years ago, it is not considered advisable (by this author) to use Neatsfoot oil on the pouches.
 I strongly recommend changing them regardless of how good they feel or how well they 'test'.
 Rebuilding the secondary valves is typically a once-in-a-lifetime job, and it would be sad to have to open the stack back up within just a few years to replace the pouches.
 Do everything while the stack is apart.